A List Of Most Expensive Things Owned By Superstar Shah Rukh Khan

 Collection of luxury cars

 SRK’s love for luxury cars is not new.
 In fact, his garage is graced by some of the latest and most luxurious cars in the world.
 So, it’s not a surprise that the next entrant on the list of the most expensive things owned by Shah Rukh Khan is his collection of cars.
-He has a Rolls-Royce Phantom Drophead Coupe, which is priced at Rs 7 crore.
+He has a Rolls-Royce Phantom Drophead Coupe, which is priced at USD876,000.
 Equipped with a 6.8-litre V12 engine, the car generates power and torque outputs of 460 bhp and 750 Nm.
-He also owns a Bentley Continental GT worth Rs 4 crores, the latest Bugatti Veyron worth Rs 14 crore, a BMW i8, a Bentley Continental GT, among many others.
+He also owns a Bentley Continental GT worth USD500,000, the latest Bugatti Veyron worth USD1.7 million, a BMW i8, a Bentley Continental GT, among many others.

 London villa

 A villa in London is only befitting for the superstar.
-One of the most expensive things owned by Shah Rukh Khan is this London villa, worth Rs 183 crores, where he often travels to spend time with his friends and family.
+One of the most expensive things owned by Shah Rukh Khan is this London villa, worth USd23 million, where he often travels to spend time with his friends and family.
 Located in the prime real estate area of Park Lane in Central London, this villa is one of the biggest contributors to his net worth and continues to be a prized possession.

 Palm Jumeirah villa in Dubai